 Franklin Pierce is a four-year, co-educational, non-sectarian University with its main campus in Rindge, NH.
 The Manchester campus is one of six satellite campuses and is situated in the 11,000 square foot facility of the Jefferson Mill, part of Manchester's renovated Millyard.
 The University offers undergraduate and graduate programs.

 The college offers more than 40 degree and certificate programs and transfer options to four-year institutions.
-MCC provides flexible schedules with classes in the day, evening, weekends or online, as well as hands-on training through laboratory and clinical studies.
+MCC provides flexible schedules with classes during the day, evening, on weekends, or online, as well as hands-on training through laboratory and clinical studies.

 Saint Anselm College is a Catholic liberal arts college founded in 1889 by the Order of Saint Benedict.
 Noted for its challenging academic curriculum and nationally recognized Humanities Program, the college offers undergraduate degrees in 31 majors.
 The College is located on 400 acres overlooking Manchester and has just under 2,000 students.

 Southern New Hampshire University is a private, coeducational institution offering associate and bachelor's degrees in business, liberal arts, and hospitality administration.
 An associate of applied science degree is also available in culinary arts and master's degrees are available in education, business and business-related areas, liberal arts, and hospitality administration.
 The university has over 100 full-time faculty, 3,000 undergraduate students, and an average class size of 20.

 University of New Hampshire - Manchester is the urban campus of the University of New Hampshire located in the historic Pandora Mill in Manchester's Millyard.
 The university provides associate's, bachelor's, and master's degrees.
 The university has over 1,000 students and the student-to-faculty ratio is 11:1